 Sharpe Ratio is used to evaluate the return of a fund compared to the risk taken by the Mutual Fund.
 A good fund should be able to generate quality returns at the cost of minimal risk.

 Mathematically speaking, Sharpe Ratio is the returns generated by the fund for every unit of risk taken.
-It calculated by –
+It is calculated by –

 Sharpe Ratio = (Average Return of a Mutual Fund – Risk-Free Government Backed Investment) / Standard Deviation

-So a fund with higher Sharper Ratio is desirable.
+So a fund with a higher Sharper Ratio is desirable.
 But sometimes Sharpe Ratio may look inflated because of a lower Standard Deviation.
 So you need to check how the Sharpe Ratio is calculated.

 For your own ease of use and reliability of your research, we would suggest you take all the data from a single source.